Confluent Platform 6.0.0 Release Notes¶

-- With Confluent Operator, you can enable Tiered Storage to reap the benefits of Infinite Kafka.
+- With Confluent for Kubernetes, you can enable Tiered Storage to reap the benefits of Infinite Kafka.
 When deploying Confluent Platform to AWS EKS and using AWS S3 for Tiered Storage, or when deploying to Google Kubernetes Engine (GKE) and using GCS for Tiered Storage, you can configure Tiered Storage without passing any cloud provider credentials.

 - Client applications can now authenticate to RBAC-enabled clusters using both the SASL/PLAIN mechanism and mTLS.